Solar battery warranty in Perth: what the fine print actually means

 -

-Document the fault: Screenshot the battery management system (BMS) data showing the fault code, SOH reading, or capacity drop.
-The manufacturer will require data log export from the monitoring platform.
+Document the fault.
+Screenshot the battery management system (BMS) data showing the fault code, SOH reading, or capacity drop.
+Manufacturers require a data-log export from the monitoring platform.

 -

-Contact the manufacturer (not just the installer): Battery manufacturers have Australian service teams.
-The installer's role is secondary — the manufacturer decides whether a warranty claim is valid.
+Contact the manufacturer directly, not just the installer.
+Battery manufacturers have Australian service teams.
+The installer's role is secondary; the manufacturer decides whether the claim is valid.

 -

-Expect an assessment period: Manufacturers typically require remote diagnostics (via monitoring platform) before authorising a physical replacement.
-Assessment can take 2–6 weeks.
+Expect an assessment period.
+Manufacturers typically require remote diagnostics via the monitoring platform before authorising a physical replacement.
+Allow several weeks for the assessment.

 -